kvutien/Project-Machu-Picchu-2020/README.md

 ...

 ## Contributing
-Feel free to open new issues or submit pull requests for Machu Picchu.
+Feel free to open new issues or submit pull requests for _Machu Picchu_.
 If you'd like to contact me before doing so, feel free to get in touch (see Contact section below).

 Before opening an issue or submitting a PR, you may want to follow these usual guidelines:
 ### Issues